aka7/aws/cfn/README.md

 various cfn templates to create vpc subnets in multi availability zones, NAT instances and Bastionhost

-Mainly for my reference but may be useful to others.
+Mainly for my reference but may be useful to others as a starting point

 ###Things note:

 I had VPNGateway setup to connect to office network, which is why there's a VPN gateway section. remove this if you don't need it.

 aws-vpc.json

-creates public private subnets in 3 AZ.
+creates publici & private subnets in 3 AZ.
 ````
 - create the VPC first, thats simple to do.
 I didn't bother with CFN for that.
 - modify the subnetconfig to suit your vpc subnet allocation, ones here are an example subnets